DSpace/RestContract/scripts/orcid-bulk-push.md

 <!-- TOC -->
 ## What it does?

-The ORCID-Bulk-Push script is used to perform a bulk synchronization of all the ORCID entities that are placed in the ORCID queue.
+The ORCID-bulk-push script is used to perform a bulk synchronization of all the ORCID entities that are placed in the ORCID queue.
 This script is specifically designed to work with ORCID integration in DSpace.

+For more information see the [ORCID Integration documentation](https://wiki.lyrasis.org/display/DSDOC7x/ORCID+Integration)

 ## When we use it?